 Let numShortTerm be the total number of reference pictures that are marked as "used for short-term reference".
 Let numLongTerm be the total number of reference pictures that are marked as "used for long-term reference".

 When numShortTerm + numLongTerm is equal to Max( max_num_ref_frames, 1 ), the condition that numShortTerm is greater than 0 shall be fulfilled.
-The short-term reference picture that has the smallest value of FrameNumWrap is marked as "unused for reference".
+The short-term reference picture that has the smallest value of FrameNumWrap among those short-term reference pictures that have temporal_id not less than that of the current picture is marked as "unused for reference".

 8.2.3.4.1 Marking process of a short-term reference picture as "unused for reference"